WomenInSoftwareEngineeringJP/xr-development/augmented-reality-dev/README.md

 # Augmented Reality Projects

 In this repo, you will find AR projects that we are working on during the study sessions.
-We are in an early stage of the WWC XR, so you can expect that we will be adding resources moving forward, so Stay tunned !
+We are in the early stage of the Women Who Code XR group, so you can expect that we will be adding resources moving forward.
+Stay tunned !